Command Reference

 installedandlinkedfields.

-Use RUST_LOG=off nodeup toolchain list --quiet or nodeup --output json toolchain list when scripts need log-free stdout.
+Use nodeup toolchain list --quiet or nodeup --output json toolchain list when scripts need parseable stdout.

 toolchain install

 Installs or verifies one or more semantic-version or channel selectors.
+At least one runtime selector is required.
 Supported examples:

-The command rejects linked runtime names.
+The command validates every requested selector before resolving channels, downloading archives, extracting runtimes, or tracking selectors.
+It rejects linked runtime names before linked-runtime lookup, so a linked-name selector fails the same way whether or not that linked runtime exists.
 JSON output is an array of entries with selector, runtime, and status, where status is installed or already-installed.

 toolchain uninstall

 Removes exact installed versions only.
-Channels and linked runtime names are rejected.
+At least one version selector is required.
+Channels and linked runtime names are rejected before uninstall preflight.
+For channels, list installed exact versions with nodeup toolchain list --verbose and uninstall the exact version.
+Use nodeup toolchain unlink <name> for linked runtime records.
 A runtime cannot be removed while referenced by an exact-version global default or exact-version directory override.

 toolchain link